WomenInSoftwareEngineeringJP/xr-development/virtual-reality-dev/README.md

 * [A-Frame](https://aframe.io/)
 A web framework for building virtual reality (VR) experiences.
 A-Frame is based on top of HTML, making it simple to get started.
 The core is a powerful entity-component framework that provides a declarative, extensible, and composable structure to [three.js](https://threejs.org/).

+## Community projects

+We will share here projects from our WWCode Tokyo XR community, stay tunned!

 ## Unity version we use in our projects
 + Unity 2020.2.1f1